astronomer/docs/astro/log-in-to-astro.md

 ## Log in to the Astro CLI

-Using the Astro CLI you can [deploy code to Astro](deploy-code.md).
-You can also create and manage Deployments as you would in the Cloud UI.
+Use the Astro CLI to [deploy code to Astro](deploy-code.md) and create and manage Deployments.

 1. Install and configure the Astro CLI.
 See [Get started with the Astro CLI](https://docs.astronomer.io/astro/cli/get-started).